Lake Erie Shoreline Flood Outlook Update

 For immediate release

-Lake Erie water levels are continuing their seasonal decline and as of September 30 are just 2cm higher than last year’s weekly mean.
-Data collected in Port Stanley indicate that the average water level, while still at a record high, has dropped to 174.81m.
+Lake Erie water levels are continuing their seasonal decline with occasional temporary increases due to rain events.
+Data collected in Port Stanley at the end of November indicate that the average water level, has dropped to 174.64m which is 16cm lower than the record high.
 This water level does not account for any increase in water level due to storm surge or wind driven waves.

 Residents along the Lake Erie Shoreline and in particular the Village of Port Stanley are reminded to remain extra observant of sustained and gusty southwesterly winds at or above 50 km/hr.
-Even though water levels in Lake Erie are dropping, they still remain at record highs.
 There continues to be a heightened risk for storm surge, which can cause shoreline erosion, and damage to shoreline structures due to damaging waves and localized flooding.
 Under the right conditions, storm surge can occur quickly with little warning.

 Public Relations Supervisor